 07. We’re always helping other people

 Okay, sometimes we don’t think of clients as ‘people’ – especially after that 10th revision – but the truth is that in our jobs we’re always helping people achieve their goals.
 And that feels good.
-And according to charity Action for Happiness, doing good for others may increase how long we live.
+And doing good for others may increase how long we live.
 Why not take it a step further and donate your services to a local school or university – it’ll make you feel good, teach others your skills and raise your profile.
 Win win win!

 08. We do a lot of cycling

 Cycling is very popular among us designers – and it's one of the best forms of exercise around.
 As everybody knows, exercise helps you live longer; this Taiwanese study, for example, suggests just 15 minutes of exercise per day can add three years to your life.

 If you've not ridden a bike since childhood, we'd certainly recommend it.
 Cycling fits in with the designer lifestyle down to a tee, plus it gives you the chance to wear stuff like these awesome Milltag jerseys designed by one of your peers.

 09. We don't live dangerously

 In 2017/18, 144 workers were killed at work in the UK.
 The industries that have the highest death toll are agriculture, manufacturing and construction.
 In comparison, the design community is pretty safe.